top of page

 What’s Happening in Post-Hysterectomy Oral Health

 Estrogen isn’t just about fertility; it’s a major player in gum health.
 It helps keep collagen strong, blood flowing, and the immune system balanced.
-When estrogen drops (especially if your ovaries are removed), gums become more sensitive, inflamed, and less resilient (Source).
+When estrogen levels drop (especially if your ovaries are removed), your gums become more sensitive, inflamed, and less resilient (Source).

 Here’s the gut-mouth truth: your microbiome doesn’t just affect digestion; it also talks to your gums.
-Hormone shifts and stress can flip your gut balance, which means your immune system gets louder and more inflamed everywhere, including your mouth (Source).
+Hormone shifts and stress can disrupt your gut balance, which means your immune system becomes more inflamed and reactive everywhere, including in your mouth (Source).

 Why Bioindividuality Matters